Antonio Area Freeway System

 I-10 East/Loop 410 Interchange

-descriptions below are based on preliminary schematics and, as
+descriptions on this page were based on preliminary schematics and have

 I-10 East from Commerce to Foster and Loop 410 from Rigsby to I-35 North